Here are the latest developments on the COVID-19 pandemic in the Greater Toronto Area for Wednesday:

 Cases, deaths and outbreaks in Ontario long-term care homes

-According to the Ministry of Long-Term Care, there have been 3,755 deaths reported among residents and patients in long-term care homes across Ontario which is unchanged.
-Eleven virus-related deaths in total have been reported among staff.
+According to the Ministry of Long-Term Care, there have been 3,755 deaths reported among residents and patients in long-term care homes across Ontario, which is unchanged.

-There are 34 current outbreaks in homes, which is down by two from the previous day.
+There are 41 current outbreaks in homes, which is up by five from the previous day.

 The ministry also indicated there are 19 active cases among long-term care residents and 131 active cases among staff — down by two and up by 16, respectively, in the last day.View link »